encord-team/encord-agents/docs/installation.md

 The dependencies of `encord-agents` are choosen to be lite.
 The only heavy dependencies that are somewhat heavy are `opencv-python` and `numpy`.
-To see the full list of dependencies, you can have a look [here](https://github.com/encord-team/encord-agents/blob/main/pyproject.toml).
+To see the full list of dependencies, you can have a look [here](https://github.com/encord-team/encord-agents/blob/main/pyproject.toml){ target="\_blank", rel="noopener noreferrer" }.